harishdm/libavc/tests/README.md

-# AvcEncTest
+# AvcTest
-The AvcEncoder Test Suite validates the Avc encoder.
+The Avc Test Suite validates the Avc encoder and decoder.

 ## Linux x86/x64